miami-acm/meeting-notes/Presentation Materials/2017-09-06 First Meeting/presentation.rst

 "So...
 What is Python, again?"
 ==============================

-* Machine-independant language (same code works on Macs and PCs)
+* Cross-platform language (same code works on Macs and PCs)
 * Open source (basically means it's free to use for any purpose)
 * Elegant code (Python people call it "pythonic code")
 * Simple